 On Tuesday night, Rittenhouse was with fellow armed men self-appointed to protect the streets of a city aflame, insisting he was there to render first aid and protect a business.
-But asked by a reporter to clarify whether his role was “nonlethal,” he cradled his weapon and pointedly disagreed.
+But asked by a reporter to clarify whether he carried “nonlethal” weaponry, he cradled his rifle and insisted he did not.

 “We don’t have nonlethal,” Rittenhouse said.